infinum/dotnet-handbook/Api/Pagination.md

 }
 ```

 This example doesn’t have any encoding on the cursor, but since the cursor must be understood only by the backend server, the cursor is often base64 encoded in order to reduce the bandwidth and to enable changing the cursor without the need to change anything on the client side.
-As far as they know, the cursor is a magic string that they must pass back to the server in order to get the next page - and nothing more!
+As far as they know, the cursor is a magic string that they must pass back to the server to fetch the next page - and nothing more!

 This approach addresses the drawbacks of offset pagination, but at a cost: